stekycz/restful-api-testing/chapters/05-creation-of-scenario-testing-tool.md

 There could be also a question why I consider JavaScript libraries only.
 Dredd is already written for JavaScript and related libraries too.
 I would like to use as many as possible original libraries to simplify implementation of scenario testing.
 I also started being more interested into this technology lately.

+At the end this comparison can also be useful for me.
+I will definitely test the result of implementation.
+So I will probably use one of these tools as well.
+This comparison can help me to make good decision.

 ##### Buster.js

 This library is able to test server side and also client side.
 The documentations says it is well extensible and I do not see any reason why I should not beleive it.
 It is distributed as NPM package so the installation is very simple.